ismailMalash/Femto_Shell/README.md

-It seems like the README file wasn't formatted properly, and the text appears as one big block.
-I'll provide a corrected version with proper line breaks to make it more readable and structured.

-Here’s an improved version of your README file with clear formatting and line breaks:

----

 # Femto Shell (myFemtoShell)

 This project is a simple implementation of a shell program in C, called **Femto Shell**, that supports basic built-in commands like `echo` and `exit`.
 When executed, it prompts the user to enter commands, processes them, and responds accordingly.
 This shell handles the following features: